 “Payday spending sprees and impulse purchases are one of the leading causes behind 25-34-year-old Brits living deep into their overdraft.

 “It’s not about how much income your team is earning, but how they’re effectively budgeting and managing their spending.
 The end of month squeeze is avoidable if they have access to the right strategies and the know-how to implement them in their own circumstances.”

 Salary trends during the pandemic

-A survey from McGregor Boyall reported that for 62% of the 1,200 employers they surveyed, salaries were holding at pre-covid levels, while 16% had reported reduced salaries.
+A survey from McGregor Boyall reported that for 62% of the 1,200 employers they surveyed, salaries were holding at pre-pandemic levels, while 16% had reported reduced salaries.